 Run GUI Applications on the Cluster¶

-- To display a graphical interface (plots, GUI controls, etc) on the PACE Cluster, you can use X11.
+- To display a graphical interface (plots, GUI controls, etc) on the PACE Cluster, you can use Open OnDemand or X11.

 - X11 (also known as X or X Window System) is a computer software system and network protocol that allows the use of GUIs for networked computers.